Tensaey-sol/solar-challenge-week1/README.md

 ## ⚙️ GitHub Actions CI

-A continuous integration workflow is configured to automatically run when changes are pushed to the `setup-task` branch:
+A continuous integration workflow is configured to automatically run when changes are pushed to the branches:

 - Uses **Python 3.13.1**
 - Installs dependencies from `requirements.txt`